garrettvuky/matrix-calculator/README.md

 > --module-path "PATH_TO_JAVAFX_LIB" --add-modules=javafx.controls

 Make sure to replace PATH_TO_JAVAFX_LIB with the file path of the javaFx lib file, which is contained in the file that was extracted earlier.
 The file path should end in "\javafx-sdk-23.0.1\lib"
-This setting might not save automatically if you restart IntelliJ.
-In order to ensure it persists, check the box labeled "Store as a project file" located on the top right of the window.